-The historical trend plot screens graph time-stamped feedback data over an extended period of time.
-Once the trend plot display data buffer is full the oldest data is overwritten.
+The historical trend plot screens graph time-stamped feedback data over an extended period.
+Once the trend plot display data buffer is full, the oldest data is overwritten.
 Historical data can be viewed using the integrated scroll bars of the trend plot.
-All trend plot data is maintained between power on/off cycles of the HarmonicGuard Active filter.
-See Figure 7.13 for an example of a typical trend graph (trend plot example is for the HarmonicGuard Active filter power converter heatsink temperature measurement).
+All trend plot data is maintained between power on/off cycles of the HarmonicGuard® Active filter.
+See figure below for an example of a typical trend graph (trend plot example is for the HarmonicGuard® Active filter power converter heatsink temperature measurement).

-Figure 7.13: Example Historical Trend Plot Sub Screen
+Figure 45: Example Historical Trend Plot Sub Screen

-Table 7.10: Trend Plot Screen Elements
+Table 30: Trend Plot Screen Elements

-Screen Element Description Run/Stop Button Runs and stops the HarmonicGuard Active filter.
+Screen Element Description Run/Stop Button Runs and stops the HarmonicGuard® Active filter.
 Plot Scale Display (located on the left side of the graph) Indicates the magnitude of the samples of the trend plot.
 The scale varies with each of the trend plots.
 Right Timestamp Indicates the date and time the right-most sample displayed on the screen was taken.
 Left Timestamp Indicates the date and time the left-most sample displayed on the screen was taken.
-Scroll Bar Allows the user to scroll through all sample points available in the trend plot data buffer.
-Trend Plot Display The historical graph of the value being sampled over time.
+Scroll Bar Allows the user to scroll through all sample points available in the trend pl buffer.
+Trend Plot Display d Plot Display The historical graph of the value being sampled over time.